habiba-226/sicxe_assembler/READ.md

 ## Usage Guidelines

-- Place your assembly language source files in the `src/data` directory.
+- Place your SICXE code source file in the `src/data/in.txt`.
 - The assembler will generate the intermediate file, location counter, symbol table, object code, and HTME records automatically.
 - Output files will be saved in the `src/data` directory.